 An Executive Committee (EC) will be formed within the IRC to facilitate operation.

-- The CPMT Society will maintain the Roadmap web pages.
+- EPS will maintain the Roadmap web pages.

 HETEROGENEOUS INTEGRATION ROADMAP (HIR) GLOBAL ADVISORY COUNCIL

 The HIR Global Advisory Council is established to provide the Heterogeneous Integration International Roadmap Committee (IRC) guidance in two important areas: